vygr/ChrysaLisp/docs/CSCRIPT.md

 ```

 We also keep a list of the generated VP instructions, that we add to as we go,
-and a macro to push items onto that for us.
+and a macro to push items onto it for us.

 ```vdu
 (defmacro add-inst (&rest b)